 - A timer trigger is created.

-- The timer automatically calls the function at the configured time.
+- The timer automatically invokes the function at the configured time.

-Sample 3: A custom application calls a function
+Sample 3.
+A custom application invokes a function

-If you need to call an SCF function in a custom application, you do not need to configure a function trigger or set up an event source mapping in this case.
-At this point, the event source uses the Invoke API.
+If you need to invoke an SCF function in a custom application, you do not need to configure a function trigger or set up an event source mapping in this case; instead, you can use the

 - The function receives the triggering request and is executed.

-- If a sync call is used, the function will return the result to the application.
+- If sync invocation is used, the function will return the result to the application.

 - The current trigger-related restrictions for a single function can be viewed in Quota Limits.

-- There are specific restrictions on event source mappings due to the limitations of different cloud services.
+- There are specific restrictions on event source mappings due to the limitations of different Tencent Cloud services.
 For example, for a COS trigger, the same event (such as file upload) in the same COS bucket cannot trigger multiple different functions.